Digital Audio Tape: Predecessor formats

 DAT was not the first digital audio tape; pulse-code modulation (PCM) was used in Japan by Denon in 1972 for the mastering and production of analogue phonograph records, using a 2-inch Quadruplex-format videotape recorder for its transport, but this was not developed into a consumer product.
 Denon's development dated from its work with Japan's NHK Broadcasting; NHK developed the first high-fidelity PCM audio recorder in the late 1960s.
 Denon continued development of their PCM recorders that used professional video machines as the storage medium, eventually building 8-track units used for, among other productions, a series of jazz records made in New York in the late 1970s.

 In 1976, another digital audio tape format was developed by Soundstream, using 1 in wide reel-to-reel tape loaded on an instrumentation recorder manufactured by Honeywell acting as a transport, which in turn was connected to outboard digital audio encoding and decoding hardware of Soundstream's own design.
 Soundstream's format was improved through several prototypes and when it was developed to 50 kHz sampling rate at 16 bits, it was deemed good enough for professional classical recording by the company's first client, Telarc Records of Cleveland, Ohio.
-Telarc's April, 1978 recording of the Holst Suites for Band by Frederick Fennell and the Cleveland Wind Ensemble was a landmark release, and ushered in digital recording for America's classical music labels.
+Telarc's April 1978 recording of Gustav Holst's Suites Nos.
+1 & 2 for Military Band by Frederick Fennell and the Cleveland Wind Ensemble was a landmark release, and ushered in digital recording for America's classical music labels.
 Soundstream's system was also used by RCA.

 Starting in 1978, 3M introduced its own line and format of digital audio tape recorders for use in a recording studio.
 One of the first prototypes of 3M's system was installed in the studios of Sound 80 in Minneapolis, Minnesota.
 This system was used in June 1978 to record Aaron Copland's "Appalachian Spring" by the St. Paul Chamber Orchestra conducted by Dennis Russell Davies.
 That record was the first Grammy-winning digital recording.
-The production version of the 3M Digital Mastering System was used in 1979 to record the first all-digital rock album, Ry Cooder's "Bop Till You Drop," made at Warner Brothers Studio in California.
+The production version of the 3M Digital Mastering System was used in 1979 to record the first all-digital rock album, Ry Cooder's Bop Till You Drop, made at Warner Brothers Studio in California.